TommiSinivuo/efficient-2d-software-rendering-in-rust/README.md

 ### Rendering textures in blocks instead of pixel by pixel

-Another convenient result whe using pointers is that rendering can now be done using system level memory copying functions.
+Another convenient result when using pointers is that rendering can now be done using system level memory copying functions.
 I decided to use `memcpy` from `libc`, because it's straight forward.
-Instead rendering textures to framebuffer by copying pixel by pixel, I know memcpy each pixel row instead.
+Instead of rendering textures to framebuffer by copying pixel by pixel, I now memcpy each pixel row instead.
-This leads to about 30x performance compared to pixel by pixel rendering.
+This appears to lead to about 30x performance compared to pixel by pixel rendering.

 ## Some very non-scientfic performance results